cs-fullstack-fall-2018/oop-hw-2-abstraction-jpark1914/README.md

 # oop_hw_2
 Object Oriented Concepts

 ## Watch this awesome introduction into Object Oriented Programming concepts and edit this README to record what you feel is one of the major benefits you see in OO programming.
+You also learn yet another valuable programming term...
+Spaghetti code!

 https://youtu.be/Lv1LWRQIBYg